score-spec/docs/content/en/docs/overview/_index.md

 The Score specification is characterised by being:

-* **platform-agnostic**: The Score Specification is not tied to a specific platform, allowing integration with various container orchestration platforms and tooling such as Docker Compose, Helm, or Google Cloud Run.
+* **platform-agnostic**: The Score Specification is not tied to a specific platform, allowing integration with various container orchestration platforms and tooling such as Docker Compose, Kubernetes, Helm, or Google Cloud Run.

 * **environment-agnostic**: The `score.yaml` file captures the configuration that stays the same across all environments.
 This allows combining it with environment-specific parameters in the target environment.
 For instance, the parameterized database connection string in the example above is intended to be resolved in each target environment by injecting the corresponding values.